wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 cd ..
 ```

-If you want to test your WxS-QC installation with the opn test data,
+If you want to test your WxS-QC installation with the open test data,
 you need to modify only the `data_root` parameter.

 To start processing your own data, check and modify the following parameters: